-My mother Sara got married to my dad when she was 17 and she moved to the country with him.
-Soon after my dad showed his true colors by locking her in the house, hitting her and cussing her out.
+My mother Sara got married to my dad when she was only 17, and she moved to the countryside with him.
+Soon after, my dad showed his true colors by locking her in the house and verbally and physically abusing her.

-I was two months old when my mom discovered that my dad had an addiction to drugs which would explain his behavior.
-My dad was a mechanic for heavy industrial machinery and he made a good income but all of his money went for drugs.
+I was two months old when my mom discovered that my dad’s erratic behavior stemmed from a serious addiction problem.
+My dad was a mechanic for industrial heavy machinery, so he had a good income; but all of his money was spent on drugs.
 I was only 4 years old when I first witnessed my dad injecting drugs.
-My mom sacrificed her life trying to keep my dad off of drugs.
-The story of her life is a book full of pain, burden and misery.
+My mom did every thing she could to try and keep my dad off drugs, but she couldn’t.
+The story of her life is a book of its own, full of pain and misery.
 I was her only hope in life.

-Eventually my dad left us and we had to move in to my grandfather’s house where we stayed for about a year until a shelter in Shahre Rey took us in.
-The place was dark, filthy, full of insects and there was no shower.
-When I was 7 years old I was sent to school through the shelter.
-My mom was very supportive of my continued education.
+Eventually, my dad’s addiction spiraled out of control and drove us into poverty.
+My mom and I turned to panhandling, but we would scrape together very little cash.
+My dad ended up leaving us; and we moved in with my grandfather, where we stayed for about a year until a shelter in Shahr e Rey took us in.
+The shelter was dark, filthy, full of insects, and there was no shower.
+When I was 7 years old, I was sent to school by the shelter.
+My mom was very supportive of my education.

-Then Anjomaneh Yaran Danesh (KCIS sister organization in Iran) came to our lives.
-They were not a charity, instead they provided scholarships.
-They helped me find my confidence in life and gave me strength to make me realize I was the only one who can determine my place in society not the circumstances of my life.
+Finally the clouds parted and Anjoman e Yaran e Danesh va Mehr (KCIS’s sister organization in Iran) came into our lives.
+They were more than just a charity!
+In addition to financial aid, they guided me and helped me find my confidence in life.
+Because of them I found my inner strength and realized that I could overcome the circumstances of my life and determine my own place in society.
 I was encouraged to study even harder and I achieved high grades in all my classes.
-I scored high in the scientific contests in Tehran and I was admitted to go to selective schools for exceptionally talented students.
+I scored high in a science contest in Tehran, and I was admitted to an exclusive school for exceptional students.

-I read English books.
-This summer I submitted an English article on “Ways to Prevent Children Drug Abuse” along with a poster that I designed to an international conference on addiction treatment and therapy in Denmark and I got the first place.
-I sent you the pictures of it earlier.
+I also studied English and excelled at it.
+This past summer, I submitted an English article titled “Ways to Prevent Children from Drug Abuse”, along with a poster that I designed myself, to an international conference on addiction treatment and therapy in Denmark; and I was awarded first place.

-I hope, by having faith in God, and with the help of Anjomaneh Yaran Danesh, and my continuous effort, I can attend medical school.
-By doing so, I’m hoping I can repay my mom, and everyone else who has been there for me and my mom through tough times.
-God willing!
+With the help of AYDM, having faith in myself, and hard work, I hope and plan to attend medical school.
+By doing so, I’m hoping that I can someday repay my mom for all her sacrifices, and everyone else who has been there for me and my mom through tough times.